- 1 Contributing

 AutoClipX will only copy if the cursor is the same type as the cursor(s) you have enabled for copying on the “Copying” tab when you begin your selection (it does not matter if it changes to another type during the selection process).

 If you are trying to copy very large amounts of text and copying fails, try increasing the “Base operational delay time” time on the “Program” tab.
 Also see the Advanced Settings section.

 Not everything selected is copied

-Try increasing the ‘Window delay‘ setting on the ‘Program‘ tab.
+Try increasing the “Base operational delay time” on the “Program” tab in the configuration settings.
 Also see the Advanced Settings section.

 This appears to be an issue with some Portable Document File viewers, such as Adobe Reader.
-If you want to try a different PDF viewing program it is suggested to check out one of the following alternatives, all of which are smaller, faster and probably more secure:
+If you want to try a different PDF viewer, it is suggested to check out one of the following alternatives, all of which are smaller, faster, less intrusive and possibly more secure:

 - PDF-XChange Viewer: http://www.tracker-software.com/product/pdf-xchange-viewer – PDF-XChange Viewer is a well rounded PDF viewer which is known to work with AutoClipX